Reference interest rates

 The European Commission, with the Implementing Regulation 2021/1848 of October 21st, 2021, established, for EONIA-linked contracts which as of January 3rd, 2022 did not have fallback clauses or did not have robust fallback clauses (es., covering the permanent cessation of EONIA), a statutory replacement of EONIA with €STR plus a fixed spread adjustment of 8.5 basis points.
 The statutory replacement did not affect contracts that have been successfully renegotiated by January 3rd, 2022 to cater for the cessation of EONIA.

 What is LIBOR

-In order to avoid disruptive effects on markets, it is necessary to ensure that LIBOR-linked contracts contain robust fallback clauses that allow for the identification of the applicable RFR at the time of LIBOR’s cessation.
+In order to avoid disruptive effects on markets, markets participant have conducted campaigns to increase awareness among clients and counterparties to modify existing LIBOR-linked contracts and have modified contracts standards in order to contain robust fallback clauses that allow for the identification of the applicable RFR at the time of LIBOR’s cessation.

 Fallback clauses in contracts

 What are fallback clauses

 Fallback clauses are contractual provisions aimed at mitigating the risk of sudden termination of the contract in the event of permanent cessation, significant changes by a competent authority of one or more reference rates.
 Contracts with such clauses: